 In times of difficulty in your own life, spirituality and service can sometimes seem like the last thing you want to focus on.
 But often, maintaining a spiritual perspective on life’s tests, is precisely what you need to do to keep you afloat.
 The same is true of service.
 A quote attributed to Abdu’l-Baha states:

-Be not the slave of your moods, but their master.
-But if you are so angry, so depressed and so sore that your spirit cannot find deliverance and peace even in prayer, then quickly go and give some pleasure to someone lowly or sorrowful, or to a guilty or innocent sufferer!
+… if you are so angry, so depressed and so sore that your spirit cannot find deliverance and peace even in prayer, then quickly go and give some pleasure to someone lowly or sorrowful, or to a guilty or innocent sufferer!
 Sacrifice yourself, your talent, your time, your rest to another, to one who has to bear a heavier load than you.